Caelestiventus: Skull

 Most of the skull is known.
 The laterally narrow and vertically deep skull is similar to that of Dimorphodon, with an enormous external naris (nostril) being the largest skull opening, and a large antorbital fenestra.
 Unlike most pterosaurs, the margin of the antorbital fenestra bears a remnant of an antorbital fossa.

 The skull roof has a median ridge as well as large ridges along the medial borders of the upper temporal fenestra that mark attachments for the muscle that closed the mandible.
 A prominent hood at the back of the skull, the nuchal crest, marks the attachment of large neck muscles.
 Sizable pneumatic openings on the skull top lead into small pneumatic chambers in the skull roof.
 The uncrushed skull cap permitted the first endocranial reconstruction in a Triassic pterosaur and shows the brain had large cerebral lobes, from which the optic lobes bulge, and small olfactory lobes.

 The lower portion of the front of the mandible has a keel.
 There are large pneumatic openings in the posterior mandible and the whole of the mandible is hollow and was likely air-filled (pneumatic).
+The presence of a medially deflected mandibular flange has been suggested to represent an attachment point for gular skin, as observed in some other pterosaurs, such as Rhamphorhynchus and Pterodactylus.
+The authors of the study speculate that a gular pouch could have functioned to store prey, or for visual display and vocal communication.

 Caelestiventus is a heterodont, with three different tooth shapes - long fang-like spikes, large "leaf-shaped" blades, and tiny blades.
 There are two long, spike-shaped teeth near the front of each side of the lower jaws that were likely opposed by similar teeth at the tip of the skull snout (premaxilla).
 In the lower jaws, behind the fangs, there is a tooth gap (diastema) which is followed by 38 tiny teeth on each side of the lower jaw (mandibular ramus).
 Each upper jaw bone (maxilla) is armed with twelve large, blade-like, triangular teeth.
 Both sides of the maxillary teeth are strengthened by a central ridge and these teeth terminate in two tips (bicuspid).

 Classification

-Phylogenetic analyses show Caelestiventus as the sister taxon to Dimorphodon macronyx in the family Dimorphodontidae, which was defined by Britt and colleagues as the most inclusive clade containing of Caelestiventus hanseni and Dimorphodon macronyx, the only two genera recovered as dimorphodontids in their analyses.
+Phylogenetic analyses show Caelestiventus as the sister taxon to Dimorphodon macronyx in the family Dimorphodontidae, which was defined by Britt and colleagues as the most inclusive clade containing Caelestiventus hanseni and Dimorphodon macronyx, the only two genera recovered as dimorphodontids in their analyses.
 They also found that the purported Dimorphodon species 'D.' weintraubi is the sister taxon to Anurognathidae, and thus was outside of Dimorphodontidae as defined by Britt and colleagues.